cheetah5900/till-manager-bangkokbites/Readme.md

 # Till cashier manager

 ## Background
-I created this web application to help me clear customers' bills everyday I worked faster than the manual way 50%.
+I created this web application to help me clear customers' bills everyday at a Thai restuarant when I was studying in Australia.
+I worked faster than the manual way 50%.

 Furthermore, it can input various data to show a report as a mockup to copy to paper template again later.
 Additionally, there are a scraping feature from online shop to the system automatically and an Excel reading feature to read and fill the system automatically.